 Once you have discernment regarding the essence of various types of people, the next step involves the issue of how to handle them.
 If you are one hundred percent certain that someone is a wicked person or antichrist, and they have committed many evil deeds and aroused public outrage, and meet the standards for expulsion, then they should be expelled directly.
 Most churches should be able to appropriately handle these several types of people who have been obviously exposed.
 There is a special situation in which some people may indeed need to be expelled, but they are not too wicked and haven’t fully reached the point of expulsion, perhaps around 70%.
 Most people cannot see through them and aren’t willing to vote to expel them, thinking that these people seem somewhat to be true believers, can still do some service, and seemingly still have a bit of a chance.
 In that case, put these people that most cannot see through in group B, that is, they are put there pending expulsion.
 For example, some people belong among the antichrists but they haven’t committed any major evils; they merely have some transgressions regarding offerings, such as secretly sharing with others offerings (material things) to God from the brothers and sisters.
 It is going too far to expel such people, so put them in group B. There are also some people who don’t pursue the truth whatsoever, but they have gifts and are silver-tongued, and most people in the church support them and are easily controlled and deceived by them.
 Such people are causing a disturbance in the church, while those who genuinely pursue the truth but don’t have gifts are not supported by everyone.
 This is a phenomenon commonly seen in the church.
 Most of God’s chosen people, when they have yet to understand the truth, typically like and approve of people who are gifted and silver-tongued.
 So all such people who are silver-tongued, like to talk about letters and doctrines, and like to show themselves, are able to deceive others too easily.
 These people have not yet committed obvious major evils, but it is very easy for God’s chosen people in the church to be deceived and blinded by them.
 Put these people in group B too.
 There are some other leaders and workers who are decent people, kind-hearted, don’t give a hard time to or lord it over others, and also pursue the truth, but as they don’t understand the truth, are of small stature, and have poor reception of the truth, they cannot do the substantive work of leading others.
 Is it appropriate to put such people in group B?
 No, it is not appropriate.
 They haven’t committed any major evils, so it’s sufficient to just replace them.
 For if they are handled too excessively, some people won’t quite agree with it; moreover, when judged by the principles, they are not quite at the level of being put in group B, and it is not correct to handle them in such a manner.
 Furthermore, you still need to see whether they have learned their lesson, if they have spiritual understanding, and if they can repent in the future.
 If someone has only just started to do the work and perhaps has not got the hang of it or has not grasped the principles, but their caliber is good, they are clear-headed, and they can repent following failures in certain matters, then they cannot be replaced.
 Good-caliber people are not easy to find.
 Suppose someone’s disposition is not good.
 They know the principles in their heart, but their life philosophy is so grave that they promote whoever benefits them and are jealous of whoever is better than them.
 The character of this kind of person is bad and they don’t practice the truth.
 Not only must they be replaced, they must also be put in group B. Some people don’t understand the truth and cannot do things by principles, but they zealously defend God’s house and side with God’s house in everything.
 How should such people be treated?
 Ordinary people don’t side with God’s house.
 As they can side with God’s house, they are good people, and such people should be cultivated by God’s house.
 Generally, don’t replace them if they make some mistakes.
 Give them a chance.
 Only bad people should be put in group B. What does “bad” refer to?
 The first thing is that they are jealous of and will attack anyone who is better than them.
 Additionally, they will form cliques with whoever sucks up to them, always incite trouble and spread negativity when they speak, and be of no good use in the church.
 Even though such people don’t commit bad things such as steal, robbery, assault or swindle, their character is bad and their disposition is bad, so they must be put in group B. Some people, first of all, cannot be classified as antichrists; secondly, they cannot be classified as wicked people; thirdly, they are not evil spirits; fourthly, they are not homosexuals; and fifthly, they haven’t stolen offerings.
 Such people cannot be handled excessively.
 Those who have stolen offerings must also be handled based on the circumstances.
 If someone’s embezzlement was intentional and the amount was significant, then they must be expelled in accordance with the administrative decrees of God’s house.
 If they merely gained some petty advantages from the materials donated to help the needy among God’s chosen people in the church and did not intentionally embezzle offerings to God, it’s sufficient that they acknowledge the situation and repent.
 Don’t blow things out of proportion and expel them.

 God’s chosen people in the churches everywhere need to have a heart that fears God when treating various kinds of people and should correctly treat and fairly handle them in accordance with the principles.
 In regard to true antichrists and wicked people, if there is conclusive evidence and the confirmation from most of God’s chosen people who understand the truth, then they should be promptly handled in accordance with the administrative decrees of God’s house and be expelled.
 This is called getting rid of an evil for the people.
 Doing so conforms with the will of the people and is after God’s heart.
 Why must antichrists be expelled?
 Because antichrists have the nature of wicked people and don’t love the truth at all, and as long as they are not expelled, they will disturb God’s chosen people.
 Antichrists will never repent, and God does not save wicked people and antichrists.
 Therefore, if God’s chosen people discover antichrists, they must report them and discern them, and must expel them from the church.
 Putting this into practice completely conforms with God’s will.
 Exposing, reporting, and expelling antichrists is a good deed.
 It is even more important than preaching the gospel to gain people!
 If an antichrist exists in a church, at least a portion of people in that church will be affected and disturbed.
 And there will be a hidden danger inside the church.
 This is called “A foul fish spoils the whole pot of soup.”
 One antichrist can disturb and harm the entire church.
 The harm caused by antichrists in the church is the greatest; it is much greater than that caused by evil spirits and unbelievers.
 Accordingly, all God’s chosen people have a responsibility to expose, report, and reveal antichrists.
-If someone is only an ordinary false leader, whose humanity is ordinary or rather good and who haven’t committed any evil deeds, but who like to talk about letters and doctrines merely because of not understanding the truth and thus can’t supply God’s chosen people, then don’t make a big deal out of their flaws and put them in group B. Doing so doesn’t conform with God’s will and is an evil deed.
+If someone is only an ordinary false leader, whose humanity is ordinary or rather good and who hasn’t committed any evil deeds, but who likes to talk about letters and doctrines merely because of not understanding the truth and thus can’t supply God’s chosen people, then don’t make a big deal out of their flaws and put them in group B. Doing so doesn’t conform with God’s will and is an evil deed.
 People who have a heart that fears God all do things in accordance with God’s words and the truth as opposed to by relying on their own preferences and notions.
 This is a principle that should be followed when treating all types of people.